Worker Co-ops Have the Potential to Advance Gender Equality

 “Bringing that level of democracy in, I think, has really changed the way in which inequality is accepted in organizations,” she says.
 “There’s obviously a long way to go, more so in non-worker owned companies than in worker-owned companies.
 But I do think that worker cooperatives provide a place to experiment, and to really inform the discussion about what’s a legitimate request from workers.”

 Turpin agrees that raising awareness of the worker co-op model is important.
 Many women, she believes, may not realize that the worker co-op model offers a genuine alternative.
-And yet Home Care Workers’ Co-operative shows a better way is possible.
+And yet the Home Care Workers’ Co-operative shows a better way is possible.

 “I think maybe if there’s a primary focus on women in particular, and help find ways and paths to help them get into co-operatives, the world is going to be for the better,” she says.

-Women-led co-ops in Canada include:
+Women-led (or mainly women-led) co-ops in Canada include: